 How Does Your Garden Grow?

-Emma Lane is a gifted author who writes under several pen-names.
-She lives with her patient husband on several acres outside a typical American village in Western New York.
-Her day job is working with flowers at her son’s plant nursery.
-Look for information about writing and plants on her new website.
+Look for information about writing and plants on Emma’s new website.
 Leave a comment or a gardening question and put a smile on Emma’s face.